Make Your Property Watershed Friendly

 Everyone has the opportunity and the responsibility to become a watershed steward.
 A watershed is an area of land that drains into a specific body or water such as a stream, lake or ocean.

-- Plant more trees and bushes.
-These help to break the fall of raindrops which slows the runoff and allows more rainfall to soak into the ground.
+- Plant more trees and shrubs These help to break the fall of raindrops which slow stormwater runoff, allows more rainfall to soak into the ground,

 - Do not mow right up to the stream bank.
-Leave an unmowed buffer along the stream.
+This zone along streams is called the riparian zone.
+Leave an unmowed buffer along streams.
 This helps protect the stream from erosion and slows runoff before it enters the stream.
-Planting native bushes and trees along the stream shades the stream and creates additional habitat for birds and other wildlife.
+Planting native bushes and trees in the riparian zone shades the stream, stabilize stream banks and creates additional habitat for birds and other wildlife.
+Click here for additional information about riparian zones.

 - Always properly dispose of household hazardous substances.
 Paints, motor oil, batteries, tires, cleaners, solvents, pesticides, fertilizers etc. are hazardous to wildlife, plants and humans.
 Never pour these chemicals down your drain, into a stormdrain or on the ground.
-Visit chestercountyswa.org/ for information on recycling and hazardous waste disposal.
+Visit Chester County SWA for information on recycling and hazardous waste disposal.

 - Have your on-lot septic tank cleaned by a professional at least once every 3 years.
 Sludge collects in the septic tank and as the tank becomes filled the fluid can not flow into the drainage beds.
 Raw sewage can overflow into the ground or back up into your house.